Cookbook author Christine Flynn setting an elegant outdoor dinner table set at golden hour with candles, flowers and seasonal dishes

 “Decorate your table with things from the garden,” says Flynn.
 “Small jars of herbs or pollinator plants are lovely and fragrant without being overpowering, and when our gardens are in peak production, I love to just spread out tomatoes and peppers as part of my tablescape.”

 “For me, warm weather calls for rosé or a gorgeous skin-contact Pinot Grigio, but you’ll also want to have lots of water and a thoughtful non-alcoholic option on hand,” says Flynn.
 “Put out ice buckets to keep everything well chilled and make sure everyone has both water and wine glasses at their place setting, as all the great conversation you’ll be having is a thirst-making activity.”
+Try one of our non-alcoholic drink ideas to complement your menu.

 Photography, Nataschia Wielink

 “With outdoor dining, you get a pass on everything having to match.
 And you can really lean into the whimsy of your space by adding different types of lighting,” says Flynn.
 “I use my grandmother’s brass candlesticks, with big, drippy taper candles, as well as smaller tea lights combined with string lights overhead.
 The effect is unique and personal, and creates a real mood.”
+To make the table even more memorable, use candles shaped like food items.

-Focus on quality, not quantity, for your tablescape.
 “Buy good, crusty bread, the best olive oil, big wedges of salty cheese and briny olives,” Flynn recommends.
 “These will be delicious, but also take some of the pressure off you, while making your table look abundant and enticing.”
+Or, you can serve one of these quick and easy appetizers.

 The bigger the guest list, the bigger the effort.
 “Ten people is the maximum number I want to host, and if you want to host more than that, hire someone to help you,” Flynn suggests.
 “Usually, a local restaurant or catering company can recommend a team member to come and give you a hand with set-up, serving and cleanup.
 Trust me: it is worth every penny.”